ecsyjs/ecsy/ideas.md

 - What to do with the Group/Mesh/Object3D if several systems wants to share the same entity
 - onEvent attribute on a component to be used for example to trigger the paint/teleport action, how to define it
 - this.component inside systems
+- Component that doesn't need reset() but want to benefit from Pool?

 ```js
 class ComponentA {